Alice Prin: Death and legacy

-Prin died at age 51 on 29 April 1953 after collapsing outside her flat in Montparnasse, apparently of complications of alcoholism or drug dependence.
+During the final years of her life, Prin became addicted to substances, and accordianist André Laroque acted as her caretaker.
+Due to complications of alcoholism or drug dependence, she died at age 51 on 29 April 1953 after collapsing outside her flat in Montparnasse.
 A large crowd of artists and admirers attended her Paris funeral and followed the procession to her interment in the Cimetière parisien de Thiais.
 Her tomb identifies her as: "Kiki, 1901–1953, singer, actress, painter, Queen of Montparnasse".

 Life magazine featured a three-page obituary of Prin in its 29 June 1953 edition, concluding with a memory from one of her friends who said: "We laughed, my God how we laughed."
 Tsuguharu Foujita remarked that, with Kiki's death, the glorious days of Montparnasse were buried forever.

-Long after her death, Prin remains the embodiment of the outspokenness, audacity and creativity that marked the interwar period of life in Montparnasse.
+Long after her death, Prin remains the embodiment of the outspokenness, audacity, and creativity that marked the interwar period of life in Montparnasse.
 She represents a strong artistic force in her own right as a woman.
 In 1989, biographers Billy Klüver and Julie Martin called her "one of the century's first truly independent women".
 In her honor, a daylily has been named Kiki de Montparnasse.

 On 14 May 2022, Le Violon d'Ingres, which depicts Prin's back overlaid with a violin's f-holes, sold for $12.4 million, setting a record as the most expensive photograph ever sold at auction.